HaxonicOfficial/Wish-Her/README.md

 # Wish-Her
 a demo website, which can be used to which someone special on special occasions like birthday, anniversaries etc

-NOTE - GitHub server doesnt allow Javascript to load directly, So go to the right end of URL and click on "Load-Unsafe-Scripts".

 # Directions
 This is a open source webpage collection.
 You can fork it and make changes as per your need.
 Please don't use it for commercial purposes.